Deep neural networks have an inbuilt Occam's razor: Extended figures for generalization error, posteriors, and likelihoods

 \section{Extended figures for generalization error, posteriors, and likelihoods}

 In this section, we present extended data for the generalization error with data complexity, scatter plots of error v.s.\ complexity, as well as the approximate average likelihoods and posteriors for the decoupling approximation, compared to posteriors from SGD.
-These figures complement main text figures~\ref{fig:Cube_plots_1}~$\&$~\ref{fig:Cube_plots_2}.
+These figures complement main text Figures~\ref{fig:Cube_plots_1}~$\&$~\ref{fig:Cube_plots_2}.

+In \cref{app:fig:ordered_plots} we show extensions to plots in \cref{fig:Cube_plots_1} in the ordered regime, i.e.\ $\sigma_w<1$.
 In \cref{app:fig:e_vs_lz} we display the generalization error for DNNs with different $\sigma_w$ and $N_l$.
 This figure extends \cref{fig:Cube_plots_1}(c) in the main text.
 By comparing to \cref{app:fig:priors}, one can see how the change in bias strongly affects the generalization error.

 In \cref{app:fig:scatter1} and \cref{app:fig:single_train}, we show scatter plots that complement the main text scatter plots \cref{subfig:TF31,subfig:TF66,subfig:TF101}.

 In \cref{app:fig:error_func} we show the approximations to the posterior via the decoupling approximation \cref{eq:PBapprox} for a wider range of complexities than shown in \cref{fig:Cube_plots_2}.
 Similarly, in \cref{app:fig:k=1_approx_bayes} and \cref{app:fig:k=50_approx_bayes} we complement \cref{fig:Cube_plots_2} by showing the results of the decoupling approximation for $l=1$ and $l=50$ functions (respectively), chosen to calculate the mean likelihood.
 Note that while the decoupling approximation provides an estimate that should be proportional to the posterior, it likely will not lead to a correct normalisation on its own.
 In the plots, we normalise the posteriors separately.
 As can be seen in these plots, despite the rather strong approximations inherent in \cref{eq:PBapprox}, this approach turns out to be robust to changes in the number of functions used, and works for a range of data complexities and training set sizes.
 See also \cref{fig:app:gp_nn_2} for similar calculations, but with MSE loss, and including a near-exact Bayesian approximation using a Gaussian Process (GP) approach.
 In all these cases the decoupling approximation captures key qualitative features of the posterior, providing an a-posteriori justification for its use for this system.
 It would be interesting to find an a-prior justification for this approximation as well.